TMoore89/ENSEKTest/TestResponses.md

 Defect 6:
 Description:
-The current offer has a different amount between the image and text
+The current offer has a different amount of discount between the image and text

-User Story: As a customer purhcasing energy I would like to be able to have the correct percentage discount in both image and text so that I know what I will be spending and cna plan accordingly
+User Story: As a customer purhcasing energy I would like to be able to have the correct percentage discount in both image and text so that I know what I will be spending and can plan accordingly

 Reproduction Steps:
 - Open the homepage